Here is an email I received from a financial advisor that recently attended a Knock Out Networking training session.

 You’ll Know What to Say

-As in the note above, you don’t want to be in a position to “fumble your words”.
+As mentioned earlier, you don’t want to “fumble your words”.
 Especially when you’re being asked to talk about yourself!
 The more specific you can be about what you do and who you help, the more gravity you create around having relevant discussions and again, meeting or being introduced to the right people.
 A format I talk about often to help sales producers know what to say (and also where to go!) is my variation of the elevator speech called The PEEC Statement.
 PEEC stands for Profession, Expertise, Environments, and Call to Action.
 Here’s a sample that follows that format!

 I’m a financial advisor with Knock Out Financial Group focused on helping small businesses with their financial management.
 My expertise is in the areas of life insurance, investments, and retirement planning.
 Most of my work is with small doctors’ offices and dental practices.
 I’m always looking to meet or be introduced to office managers in medical practices, as well as pharmaceutical reps that work in the great New York City marketplace.
 Any advice you might have on how to make connections like these would be great to discuss!